redis/ioredis/README.md

 ]).exec(function () { /* ... */ });
 ```

-Inline transaction is supported by pipeline, that means you can group a subset commands
+Inline transactions are supported by pipeline, which means you can group a subset of commands
 in the pipeline into a transaction:

 ```javascript